jrief/django-formset/docs/source/richtext.rst

 entered into this text field.
 In the bottom right corner, this will show how many characters can still be entered.

+.. warning:: The attribute ``maxlength`` limits the number of text characters on the client side.
+	Since we never can trust client side field validation, the widget ``RichTextarea`` computes the length of the entered text and raises a validation error if it exceeds the given limit.
+This length computation only counts the given text characters and ignores extra meta data such as HTML tags.
+This means that the actual length of the stored richtext will almost certainly exceed the given ``maxlength`` value.
+You therefore should not limit this value on the model field since this is a hard limit enforced by the database.

 .. rubric:: use_json